 In 2021, the 27 members of the EU as a bloc constituted Australia's third largest trading partner and second largest source of foreign investment.

 The main institutions of the EU are the European Council, the Council of the European Union, the European Commission and the European Parliament.
 The European External Action Service is the EU's foreign service.

 The European Council comprises the heads of state or government of the member states, the European Council President and the President of the European Commission.
 It does not legislate but defines the overall political direction and priorities of the EU, and provides guidance to the Council of the European Union and the European Commission.
-The President of the European Council is appointed by the EU Heads of State and Government for a two-and-a-half-year term.
+The President of the European Council is appointed by the EU Heads of State and Government.
 The current European Council President is Charles Michel, former Prime Minister of Belgium (2014-2019).
 President Michel took office on 1 December 2019.

 The European Commission, comprising one Commissioner from each member state, each responsible for a policy area, and led by a President, has the sole right of initiative to propose laws (called directives) at the EU level, which, following approval by the Council of the EU and the Parliament, member states are obliged to include in their national legislation.
 The Commission is also the EU's executive body and public service.
-The current European Commission President, Ursula von der Leyen, took office on 1 December 2019 for a five-year term.
+The current European Commission President, Ursula von der Leyen, took office on 1 December 2019.

 The European Commissioner for Trade is responsible for the EU's common trade policy governing international trade.
 The current Trade Commissioner is Valdis Dombrovskis.